junzheng2016/OS-Confocal-structured-illumination-microscopy/README.md

 We have also provided a program for reconstruction optical sectioning image with OS-SIM.

-# Supporting and example data in this study and DLL files can be downloaded with the following link:
+# raw data in this study can be downloaded with the following link:
 https://drive.google.com/drive/folders/1zCXlDlkdB2lWyqny-jmcRhDHQwoql1FR?usp=sharing